How to use the command 'gh pr create' (with examples)

 gh pr create

-Use case 2: Create a pull request, determining the title and description from the commit messages of the current branch
+Use case 2: Create a pull request using the branch’s commit messages for title and description

 Code: